Family heartbroken after service dog died in violent dog attack

 The attack started and Pennington said her children saw it all.

-“The little kids run to the side of the house,” said Pennington.
-“They seen the dog actually pick Peanut up and like, shake him around.
+“The little kids ran to the side of the house,” said Pennington.
+“They saw the dog actually pick Peanut up and like, shake him around.
 And whenever we got over there to him, he was already gone.”

 Pennington said they’ve seen the dog before but never imagined it would attack.

-Police also telling News 4 they have already taken one dog from the owners for biting a human.
+Police also told News 4 they have already taken one dog from the owners for biting a human.

 News 4 attempted to contacted the owners, but did not get an answer.